-Further, the Commonwealth give higher priority to land transport infrastructure investment within total budget outlays than is presently the case.
+Further, the Commonwealth give higher priority to land transport infrastructure investment within total bu

 Comprehensive evaluation criteria would see some rail projects considered as road projects because of their benefits to the road network in terms of reducing congestion, pollution, road accidents etc by getting traffic (passenger or freight) off roads onto rail.
 In other words, the positive social benefits that are attributed to road projects are equally attributable to rail projects.